– This is absolutely my favorite daytour…

 – Only available as a private tour –

-- Departures are optional for private tour: Pick up at your selected location near Laugar, or the Mývatn area.
+- Departures are optional: Pick up at your selected location near Laugar, or the Mývatn area.

 - Included is fully guided tour and transportation.

 - Refreshments are not included in price.
 Please note that there are no shops in the highlands so please bring a lunch package and drinking water along with warm clothes and hiking boots.
-The summer 2014 and 2015 had unusually lot of snow inside the Askja caldera so the walking is on snow.
+Last summers had unusually lot of snow inside the Askja caldera so the walking is on snow.

 Private tours can be tailor made in any way.